 London Underground: The closest stations to the All England Lawn Tennis Club are Wimbledon (District Line and Main Line) and Southfields (District Line).
 Both stations are approximately 15 minutes walk from the grounds.

 Trams: Trams run from East Croydon station to Wimbledon, with a journey time of about 25 minutes.

 How do I get tickets to Wimbledon?

-The Queue: Ah ‘The Queue’, one of the institutions of Wimbledon and of British culture.
+The Queue: ‘The Queue’ is one of the institutions of Wimbledon and of British culture.
 If you’re willing to queue/camp overnight, a limited number of Centre Court, No.1 Court and No.2 Court tickets are available each day, except for the last four days where all Centre Court tickets are sold in advance.

 If you’re happy with a Grounds Pass, it is advised to arrive a few hours before the Grounds open at 10:30am, where you will be given a Queue Card.

 Ticketmaster: Tickets are available for purchase online on Ticketmaster for Centre Court and No.3 Court tickets.
 Returned tickets are available 48 hours before the day of play, whilst reserved tickets are on sale the morning before the following day’s play.